TianYao12/personal-website/README.md

-Built with React and Next.js (server actions) and TypeScript Used Context API for state management and Framer Motion for effects
+Built with TypeScript, React/Next.js, and TailwindCSS Used Context API for state management and Framer Motion for effects

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).